LuxLang/lux/documentation/book/the_lux_programming_language/appendix_c.md

-# Appendix C: Pattern-Matching Macros
+# Appendix C: Pattern-matching macros

 Pattern-matching is a native Lux feature, and yet `case` is a macro.